 Specific Statutes Addressing Federal Embezzlement

-In addition to 18 U.S.C. § 641, there are a number of other more specific statutes targeting the embezzlement of public funds, e.g., 18 U.S.C. § 643, which targets federal employees who improperly retain money as salary and yet fail to account for it.
+In addition to 18 U.S.C. §641, there are a number of other more specific statutes targeting the misappropriation of public funds, e.g., 18 U.S.C. § 643, which targets federal employees who improperly retain money as salary and yet fail to account for it.
 18 U.S.C. § 644 prohibits persons who are not authorized depositories of public money from knowingly receiving or appropriating such money when they are not permitted to.

 What Factors Separately Distinguish Different Federal Embezzlement Crimes?